l337ch/techx-docker-demo/README.md

 CONTAINER ID        IMAGE               COMMAND                CREATED             STATUS              PORTS               NAMES e762bfb0efb8        nginx               "nginx -g 'daemon of   7 minutes ago       Up 7 minutes                            cocky_bardeen
 ```
+You can access the running nginx server by using a browser and going to http://172.16.1.100

+###Docker applications
+An example of dockerizing and application is found in the 'docker-web' directory.
+The included Makefile will create and build a Docker images which can be launched by running `docker run -d --net host web-demo`.

 ##License